Stolen Audi Breaks Free From CHP In Wild Chase

 When it finally came to a stop on the Clark on-ramp, the driver appeared to be ingesting or inhaling something, but that wasn’t immediately confirmed.

-The suspect’s name was not immediately released.
+He was taken into custody a short time later.
+His name was not immediately released.

 (© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)